A Family Affair (musical): Production history

 We kept it alive, barely.
 It earned a living for those nine weeks but it never made any profit to speak of and to go on longer would have meant to take big losses so it was sensible to close it...
 When we first heard it, we thought it had great charm.
 But I think it would have been helped by a director who really understood big musicals and Wood Baker had just had the great success with Fantastiks, which was only a few people in a tiny, tiny theatre, and he did that one imaginatively, but this one he did not do imaginatively and it was very clunky.
 A lot depends on the director in a musical.
 He really can make fair material much better and a bad director can take excellent material and make it worse...
 Hal Prince took over the direction out of town.
 He helped it a lot.
 It got better.
 It just didn't get good enough.

-An original cast recording was released by United Artists Records.
+Prince later reflected, "We could not have accomplished what we had in ten days were it not for Baker’s initial direction.
+The performers knew who they were....
+But Baker was married to the wrong material.
+He has a natural sense of fantasy, a light touch, but here he was working with a Jewish family comedy."

+A number of record companies turned down the chance to record an original cast album, including Columbia and RCA.
+“I made it my mission to get it recorded,” said Seff.
+“I finally convinced United Artists to do it.”
+It was the first time they had recorded an original cast album.

+Reception

+Howard Taubmann of the New York Times said "the writing of A Family Affair is not strong on taste; it resorts to the cliches of Jewish domestic attitudes.
+Nor is it fresh in style; it often has the air of a busy, good-humored borrower from various musical-comedy sources.
+Since some of these sources are first-rate, some numbers are lively."

+Walter Kerr liked much of the show but felt "it falls off in the vacuousness of some of its blackouts, falls off in the repetitiousness of quarrels that don’t progress, falls off most notoriously in its second-act reaching for incidental numbers (such as a bachelor party) that are far enough afield to be arrested for vagrancy. ...
+A most appealing “almost"."

+Kander and Ebb's biographer later wrote the musical "has some screamingly funny scenes and a solid if conventional musical comedy score, but today it seems a bit too much like a glorified Catskill comedy skit."